 We will not charge you for exercising your rights, unless the request is manifestly unfounded or excessive, in which case we may charge a reasonable fee for our administrative costs or refuse to act on your request.
 We may also charge a reasonable fee for additional copies of data.
 We may require identification from you before we can consider your request.
 If identification or a fee is required or we are refusing to act on your request, we will let you know without undue delay.

-If you have any queries about this policy or would like to exercise any of your rights you can contact our Data Protection Officer at email@example.com or at Daisy House, Lindred Road Business Park, Nelson, Lancashire, BB9 5SR.
+If you have any queries about this policy or would like to exercise any of your rights you can contact our Data Protection Officer at firstname.lastname@example.org or at Lindred House, Lindred Road Business Park, Nelson, Lancashire, BB9 5SR.

 Whilst we always endeavour to resolve your concerns, you also have the right to lodge a complaint with a supervisory authority.
 In the UK, this is the Information Commissioner.
 Please visit the Information Commissioner’s Office’s website for more information on how to do this – www.ico.org.uk